Columbia-PRIME/pcpr/README.md

 ## to run:

 To use this package, clone the repo or download the .zip file.
 Locate the folder, unzip if applicable, and use the following code.
-Replace `path_to_file` with your local path.
+Replace `path_to_folder` with your local path.

-`install.packages("path_to_file", repos = NULL, type="source")`
+`install.packages("path_to_folder", repos = NULL, type="source")`
 `library(pcpr)`

 ## includes: